MicrosoftDocs/architecture-center/docs/reference-architectures/logging/enterprise-grade-logging-content.md

 ![Conceptual diagram that shows enterprise-grade logging.](media/enterprise-grade-logging.png)

-*Download a [Visio file](https://arch-center.azureedge.net/architecture.vsdx) that contains this architecture diagram.*
+*Download a [Visio file](https://arch-center.azureedge.net/Enterprise-grade-logging.vsdx) that contains this architecture diagram.*

 ### Workflow

 1. Regardless of underlying technology or programming language, applications running on Azure compute services send their logs to shared or dedicated Azure Event Hubs instances by using built-in integration capabilities or the Event Hubs SDK.

 1. Azure Data Explorer clusters subscribe to these event hubs and ingest data directly to the relevant databases.
-For high availability needs, you can define another consumer group in Event Hubs and create a new cluster in another Azure region for dual ingestion.
+For high availability, you can define another consumer group in Event Hubs and create a new Azure Data Explorer cluster in another Azure region for dual ingestion.

 ### Components